MatsuuraKentaro/RLoptimal/README.md

 ### Inputs of `learn_allocation_rule` function

-The inputs passed to the `learn_allocation_rule` function are retrieved as follows.
+The inputs passed to the `learn_allocation_rule` function can be retrieved as follows.

 ``` r
 allocation_rule$input